velmeshevlab/meta-tracker/README.md

 ## Part two: compressing trajectories and identifying lineage-specific genes
 Now, we want to identify and visualize lineage-specific genes.
 We do this by identifying dynamically expressed genes in each trajectory and comparing trajectories to find lineage-specific genes.

 ### 2.1.
 First step is to compress lineages along pseudotime to speed up the analysis for large datasets.
 Here, we make 500 meta-cells along each trajectory.
 We use parallel processing to speed up this step.
+Meta-cells are only made from the same biological sample.
 ```
   #create cluster for parallel processing
   cl <- makeCluster(16)